 Due to the fact that most Ebola infection symptoms such as weakness, fever, headache, and muscle pains are not specific to the disease, more common diseases need to be ruled out first, especially during the early stages of the infection when diagnosis is difficult to make.
 Common diseases with similar symptoms include malaria, typhoid fever, and cholera.
-The person's medical history is also looked at, with particular interest in whether the person was in contact with possible infected individuals or animals.
+Your doctor will ask about your travel history and your medical history, with particular interest in whether you've been in contact with possible infected individuals or animals.
 People with suspected EVD should be quarantined while waiting for definitive diagnosis by laboratory tests.

-There are many laboratory tests that can be used to diagnose Ebola virus disease.
-It is commonly and quickly done through detection of RNA and antibodies of the Ebola virus in the blood.
-In simple terms, these tests detect traces of the virus itself or our bodies’ defence response against the virus.
+There are several laboratory tests that can be used to diagnose Ebola virus disease.
+In most cases, your doctor will take samples of your blood and urine.
+These tests detect traces of the virus itself or our bodies' defence response against the virus.

 Treatment and Prevention

-There is currently no cure for Ebola virus disease, nor are there any vaccines available to prevent infection.
-Treatment is supportive and typically involves rehydration, nutrition, and medications to manage symptoms (pain, fever, vomiting, etc.).
+There is currently no cure for Ebola virus disease, so treatment is mainly supportive and typically involves rehydration, nutrition, and medications to manage symptoms (pain, fever, vomiting, etc.).
 The majority of people with EVD die from severe dehydration, so early supportive treatment is critical in improving the chances of survival.